wotakumoe/wotaku/guides/imagedit.md

 ---
 title: Manga Image Editing
+customDescription: Enhance manga images with denoising, grayscale, leveling, and optimization techniques.
+Improve visibility and attract more readers with professional image editing.
 ---
 # Manga Image Editing
 A simple to understand guide covering the most important page edits.